edward-zhu/umaru/README.md

 ## Notice

-This work is now completely INSTABLE, EXPERIMENTAL and UNDER DEVELOPMENT.
+This work is now completely UNSTABLE, EXPERIMENTAL and UNDER DEVELOPMENT.

 For some reason it **can not reach the correct rate of clstm**, I am trying to figure it out (if u have any idea, PLEASE tell me.)